pretix/pretix-docs/docs/topics/payment/bank-transfer.md

  - IBAN
  - BIC

-IBAN and BIC are optional, but refund files cannot be generated if they are not provided here.
+IBAN and BIC are optional, but pretix can offer additional functionality if they are provided (such as automatically generating refund files).

 You have two options: importing bank data for all events on the organizer level, or importing bank data for a single event.
 We recommend the first option, unless you have separate bank accounts for every event you are hosting.